yonywain/earth-Quake-Mag/ML_Project_03.md

-For commparison purpose, the fraction of true target-feature (AboveMedian) values (value of "1") is 0.4674037.
+For comparison purpose, the fraction of true target-feature (AboveMedian) values (value of "1") is 0.4674037.
 Below are the constructed models and their confusion matrices and accuracy:

 ### Decision Tree